ozharb/BudGitz-client/README.md

 The app is meant for mobile use, but will still scale for desktop viewing.

 To check out the app, I suggest you create a dummy account so you can see the onboarding experience.
-But if you just want to view what a program looks like, you can use the demo account.
+But if you just want to view what the program looks like, you can use the demo account.

 #### Demo Account Details